lalitThokal/Retail-Sales-and-Customer-Analysis/README.md

 This project analyzes sales performance and customer insights using Power BI.
 The dataset includes sales, customer, and product details, modeled using a star schema.

 ## 📝 Project Overview
-This project analyzes sales performance and customer insights using Power BI.
-The dataset includes sales, customer, and product details, modeled using a star schema.
-The analysis provides:

 - **Sales Performance Trends** (monthly, quarterly, YoY growth)
 - **Regional & Category Insights** (high vs. low-performing regions & segments)